15 Shoreline Highway, Mill Valley, CA (See Map Below)

 1. A table next to the big fireplace on a cool day or evening.
 Brings new meaning to the phrase "feel the warmth."

 3. Ask five different people and you can get five different favorite dishes.
-My birthday dinner might be their New York strip steak.
+My birthday dinner might be their New York strip steak (which unfortunateloy vanished from the menu last year and returned in a form I enjoy less).
 One friend loves the smoked chicken salad with apples and blue cheese.
 Another raves about the local oyster bar.
-You get the idea.

 4. Look out the window at the back and there's a little brick house.
 (No, not the one Lionel Richie and the Commodores sang about!)
 It's their on-site smoker, and when they open up the big metal doors there is a lot of wonderful lusciousness inside.
 They don't have to open the doors for the scent to make you go all Pavlov.
 The barbecued baby back ribs are very flavorful, although the last time I had them they were just a little on the dry side underneath that thick rich sauce.

-6. On a nice spring or fall day the light comes through the windows in a way that is hard to describe during the "magic time" in the afternoon, and it makes you feel good.
+5. On a nice spring or fall day the light comes through the windows in a way that is hard to describe during the "magic time" in the afternoon, and it makes you feel good.
 A wooded hillside is at one side and Highway 101 and then the Bay are on the other, but this is not really a view restaurant.
+On many weekdays this is not a busy time for them and you cabn walk in at 4:30 and get a nice table with no wait... but we still recommend you call ahead just in case.

 Other comments and notes:

-This place can get noisy at times, enough that you can have to raise your voice to be heard.
-This is most true in the upstairs area, especially if larger groups are there -- if you'd like things a little quieter ask to be seated downstairs, but be prepared to wait a little longer.
+This place can get so noisy at times that you really have to raise your voice to "hoarse tomorrow morning" levels to be heard.
+This is most often true in the upstairs area, especially if larger groups are there -- if you'd like things a little quieter ask to be seated downstairs, but be prepared to wait a little longer.

 Unlike many places, they're open on Mondays.